Zahia Dehar

-Zahia Dehar (زاهية ديهار, born 25 February 1992) is an Algerian-French model, actress, fashion and lingerie designer, and former sex worker.
+Zahia Dehar (زاهية ديهار, born 25 February 1992) is an Algerian-French model, actress, fashion and lingerie designer, and survivor of child sex trafficking.

-Dehar is best known for having been involved in a sex scandal involving footballers at a time when she was an underage escort.
+Dehar is best known for having been involved in a sex scandal involving footballers at a time when she was being trafficked to escort clientele as a minor.

 Early life

-Zahia Dehar was born in Ghriss, Algeria, on 25 February 1992.
-She moved to Champigny-sur-Marne, France with her mother and younger sister at the age of 10.
-She entered into prostitution at the age of sixteen, and was successful in high-end prostitution, earning up to €20,000 per month at the rate of €1,000 or €2,000 a time.
+Zahia Dehar was born in Ghriss, Algeria, on 25 February 1992 to Hacène, a fuel truck driver, and Yamina, a homemaker.
+She moved to Champigny-sur-Marne, France with her mother and younger brother at the age of 10.
+She entered into sex work at the age of sixteen, and was successful in high-end sex work, earning up to €20,000 per month at the rate of €1,000 or €2,000 a time.

-Her father, Hacène Dehar, still lives in Algeria.
-He has refused any form of contact with his daughter since the prostitution allegations appeared.
+As of 2010, Her father, Hacène Dehar, still lives in Algeria.
+He has refused any form of contact with his daughter since the sex work allegations appeared.